 Reaching Pakistan’s zero-dose children during the COVID-19 pandemic

 In Islamabad’s slums, Gavi-supported Civil Society Human and Institutional Development Programme is ensuring that parents know that their children can be vaccinated safely by following COVID-19 guidelines.
-In this photo story we show how.

 In March 2020, Pakistan, like most countries around the world, imposed a national lockdown in order to contain the spread of COVID-19 in the country.
 For the two months of complete lockdown, most immunisation facilities were closed, disrupting outreach activities and making it exceptionally difficult to vaccinate children in marginalised communities who were due for routine immunisation.